Need inspiration for your company name? 8 tips

 How do you want to come across?
 (Affordable or exclusive?
 Traditional or innovative?)Â

 Try not to be overly critical at first.
-Before you know it, you might be rubbishing an idea that could work a treat or just needs a little polishing.
+Before you know it, you might be rejecting an idea that could work well.
+Or an idea that just needs a little polishing.
 Erik Guillot, the owner of a Lego shop, first put the name Brick Pilot on his shortlist, before crossing it out.
 "Because it did not really make any sense."
-Still, the name he landed on in the end was based on the same idea.
+Still, the name he decided on in the end was based on the same idea.
 "My girlfriend Sanne translated the name into Dutch: Blokkenpiloot (a play on brokkenpiloot, a Dutch word for someone who is particularly accident-prone).
 It was love at first sight."
-In fact, Blokkenpiloot came in 3rd in Namespotting’s 2019 name of the year rankings.Â
+In fact, Blokkenpiloot came in 3rd in Namespotting’s 2019 Name of the year rankings.Â

 Original, within reason

-According to Hülsmann, a good company name is neither overly common nor too far-fetched.
-Overly common or obvious names are unlikely to stick, like The Green Life Landscaping.
+According to Hülsmann, a good company name is neither too common nor too far-fetched.
+Common or obvious names are unlikely to stick, Green Landscaping, for example.
 On the other hand, excessively original names can be confusing.
 What does a business called Blue Banana even do?
-If you google the name, you will find clothing shops, body piercing shops and entertainment companies from all over the world.Â
+If you google the name, you will find clothing shops, body piercing shops, and entertainment companies from all over the world.Â

 Three tips from Hülsmann to help fuel your creative process:Â